Kuadrant/authorino/README.md

 <details>
   <summary><strong>Do I have to learn OPA/Rego language to use Authorino?</strong></summary>

   No, you do not.
-However, if you are comfortable with [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) from Open Policy Agent (OPA), there are some quite interresting things you can do in Authorino, just as you would in any OPA server or OPA plugin, but leveraging Authorino's [built-in OPA module](./docs/architecture.md#open-policy-agent-opa-rego-policies-authorizationopa) instead.
+However, if you are comfortable with [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) from Open Policy Agent (OPA), there are some quite interesting things you can do in Authorino, just as you would in any OPA server or OPA plugin, but leveraging Authorino's [built-in OPA module](./docs/features.md#open-policy-agent-opa-rego-policies-authorizationopa) instead.
 Authorino's OPA module is compiled as part of Authorino's code directly from the Golang packages, and imposes no extra latency to the evaluation of your authorization policies.
 Even the policies themselves are pre-compiled in reconciliation-time, for fast evaluation afterwards, in request-time.

-  On the other hand, if you do not want to learn Rego or in any case would like to combine it with declarative and Kubernetes-native authN/authZ spec for your services, Authorino does complement OPA with at least two other methods for expressing authorization policies – i.e. [JSON pattern-matching authorization rules](./docs/architecture.md#json-pattern-matching-authorization-rules-authorizationjson) and [Kubernetes SubjectAccessReview](./docs/architecture.md#kubernetes-subjectaccessreview-authorizationkubernetes), the latter allowing to rely completely on the Kubernetes RBAC.
+  On the other hand, if you do not want to learn Rego or in any case would like to combine it with declarative and Kubernetes-native authN/authZ spec for your services, Authorino does complement OPA with at least two other methods for expressing authorization policies – i.e. [JSON pattern-matching authorization rules](./docs/features.md#json-pattern-matching-authorization-rules-authorizationjson) and [Kubernetes SubjectAccessReview](./docs/features.md#kubernetes-subjectaccessreview-authorizationkubernetes), the latter allowing to rely completely on the Kubernetes RBAC.

   You break down, mix and combine these methods and technolgies in as many authorization policies as you want, potentially applying them according to specific conditions.
 Authorino will trigger the evaluation of concurrent policies in parallel, aborting the context if any of the processes denies access.